stephaniebittner802/calorie-snap/README.md

 - Sign up for **OpenAI** and get your **API key**.
 - Make sure to use **GPT-3.5** or the latest available model for your requests.

-### 6. **Testing the App**

-1. Open the app in your browser at `http://localhost:3000`.
-2. You can:
-   - Enter a food name (e.g., "Apple Pie") and click **Submit**.
-   - Upload a food image or take a picture using the camera, and click **Submit**.
-3. The app will display the estimated calories and nutritional information for the food item.

 ## **License**